Immersive and Wearable Thermal Rendering for Augmented Reality: Results

 \subsection{Participants}

-Twelve (12) individuals from Vanderbilt University's undergraduate and graduate student populations were recruited for this study.
+Twelve (12) individuals from Vanderbilt University's undergraduate and graduate student populations were recruited for this study with approval from Vanderbilt's Institutional Review Board.
 Recruitment focused on participants who were available during the study's scheduled sessions and willing to take part.
 Prior to participation, each individual was provided with a detailed explanation of the study's purpose, procedures, potential risks, benefits, and their rights as participants.
 Written informed consent was obtained after participants had the opportunity to ask questions and receive clarification.

 Each participant attended four sessions, lasting one hour each, during which they completed the study's tasks and activities.
 This session length was chosen to balance data collection needs with minimizing participant fatigue or discomfort.